ilaria-barletta/connect-x/README.md

 `2`

 **Expected** :
-When loosing the game the final complete hangmam needs to be shown to the user.
+When losing the game the final complete hangmam needs to be shown to the user.

 **Testing** :
-I played the game multiple times loosing on purpose to test it.
+I played the game multiple times losing on purpose to test it.

 **Result** :
-When loosing the game I noticed how the "Game over" message was showing at the right time but the hangman displayed was still incomplete (it still had a missing leg).
+When losing the game I noticed how the "Game over" message was showing at the right time but the hangman displayed was still incomplete (it still had a missing leg).
 This was confusing and deceptive as the user, seeing the image, could have been under the impression of having another guess.

 **Fix** :
 To solve this I have added `self.print_lives()` so that when they loose the game a full hangman shows too making clear that they have used all the lives.